-Low-Velocity Impact Induced Damage in Composite
+Low-Velocity Impact Induced Damage in Composite Overwrapped Pressure Vessel

-In this study, a phenomenological composite damage model based on continuum damage mechanics (CDM) was used for the impact and residual strength analysis of composite structures.
-A damage variable considering the energy release rate of composite strength was derived to simulate the progression of the composite damage and it was employed in the damage model.
+In this project, a phenomenological composite damage model based on continuum damage mechanics (CDM) was used for the impact and residual strength analysis of composite structures.
+A damage variable considering the energy release rate of composite strength was derived to simulate the progressive failure of the composite damage and it was employed in the proposed composite damage model.
 The irreversible strain due to damage was also considered in the damage model.
-Also, the nonlocal smeared cracking approach was considered to prevent the strain localization problem.
-A cohesive zone model was used to simulate the inter-laminar damage of composites.
-The damage model was implemented in the user material subroutine of Abaqus/explicit, VUMAT.
-This code can be used in both Abaqus/ Explicit & Ls-Dyna software.
-The effect of the damages on the residual burst strength of the cylindrical composite pressure vessel was also investigated.
+Also, the nonlocal smeared cracking approach was considered to prevent the strain localization & mesh sensitivity problem which is popular in damage analysis.
+Among all existing failure criteria for FRP composite materials, after extensive studies, the 3D Hashin failure criterion was selected as the appropriate failure criterion for the proposed composite damage model.

 The analysis results such as the impact response, impact damage, and residual strength, were compared with the test data to verify the damage model and analysis methods.

 VUMAT User Material Subroutine

 A VUMAT user material subroutine allows you to define a custom material model in finite element analysis software.
 It gives you more flexibility beyond the built-in material models.